preyanshpranav/spam-detection/README.md

 Unzip the dataset in the data/ folder.
 Ensure the CSV file is at: data/enron_spam_data.csv

-## Usage
-1. Train the Model
-- Trains the Naive Bayes model on the dataset.
-- Saves the trained model (spam_classifier.pkl) and vectorizer (vectorizer.pkl) in models/.
-- Generates evaluation metrics (metrics.txt) and confusion matrix (confusion_matrix.png) in results/.

-2. Predict New Messages
-- Prompts for a message input and outputs whether it is Spam or Ham.

 ## Results
 - Accuracy: 98.67%
 - Precision: 98.58%